Bounce Rate in GA4

 Engaged Sessions

-• Lasted 10 seconds or longer (this time limit can be changed in the admin)
+- Lasted 10 seconds or longer (this time limit can be changed in the admin)

-• (or) Had one or more conversion events (these events can be customized to fit your needs)
+- (or) Had one or more conversion events (these events can be customized to fit your needs)

-• (or) Had 2 or more page views
+- (or) Had 2 or more page views

-You can see we still have the page views metric, but now we are accounting for some of the scenarios described above, for example, a user views a blog article for 5 minutes, then leaves (their session is no longer considered a bounce).
 Further, if a user triggers a conversion event, like an email signup, their session is no longer considered a bounce.
 We don't have this ability in Universal Analytics.
 The only issue with this metric is the way in which it's stated.
 What we want to do is adapt it to the context we think about bounce rate in.

 Non Engaged Session Rate (AKA A Better Bounce Rate)

-1. Sessions in which users come to the site and spend time engaging with the content but leave without visiting more than one page.
+- Sessions in which users come to the site and spend time engaging with the content but leave without visiting more than one page.

-2. Sessions in which users take a particular action like an email sign up, but leave after seeing only a single page.
+- Sessions in which users take a particular action like an email sign up, but leave after seeing only a single page.

 This is the metric you'd give them.
 Although we can't build this in GA4 (yet), it can be created in Google Data Studio.
 It can be aggregated across different page types, or rolled up as shown below.
 This metric offers much finer control over what constitutes a bounce when compared to the legacy bounce rate metric.
-We are hoping that GA4 releases a calculated metric field, which will allow us to have these values in standard GA4 reports.
-Until then we can use Google Data Studio.

 Data Studio Calculated Fields

-We won't go into detail on Google Data Studio in this article.
-However, all you'll need to create this metric is a calculated field with a formula as follows.
+- We won't go into detail on Google Data Studio in this article.
+However, all you'll need to create this metric is a calculated field with a formula as follows.\

-Once created, you can include this in your Data Studio reports.
+- Once created, you can include this in your Data Studio reports.